parthuis/parthuis.github.io/_sections/about-me.md

 In particular, one of my interest is the automatisation of the development process of many-body methods.
-When designing and implementing a new formalism, or pushing it towards higher precision, a lot of time is spent on long, error-prone handmande derivations and operations.
+When designing and implementing a new formalism, or pushing it towards higher precision, a lot of time is spent on long, error-prone hand-made derivations and operations.
 This can be reduced by using the appropriate tools to let the computer take care of it.
 As part of this effort, I am the maintainer and main developer of [ADG](https://github.com/adgproject/adg/), an open-source Python package